d-r-a-k-e-n/Task-list-frontend/README.md

 - **Theming**:
   - Toggle between light and dark themes.
 - **Persistent Data**:
-  - Tasks are saved using the browser's Local Storage, ensuring data remains available even after refreshing the page.
+  - Tasks are stored in the database, and interaction takes place through Axios

 ## Technologies Used